 About the LPSC

 Briefing Statement How to Engage What does the LPSC do?
-District 2 Election 2024
+Elections 2026

 Do you live in Louisiana?
-Do you pay an energy bill to Entergy Louisiana, SWEPCO, Cleco, or one of the 12 cooperative utilities in our state?
+Do you pay an power bill to Entergy Louisiana, SWEPCO, Cleco, or one of the 12 cooperative utilities in our state?

 If you answered yes, that means the Louisiana Public Service Commission is responsible for regulating your utility and ensuring you are provided with safe, reliable, and reasonably priced services.
-The LPSC sets utility rates for the majority of Louisiana residents.
-They also regulate water, gas, telecommunication, and intrastate transportation.
+The PSC sets utility rates for the majority of Louisiana residents.
+They regulate electricity, gas water, telecommunication, and intrastate transportation.
+Learn more about the PSC and get up to date on current and past PSC dockets below.

 Louisiana State Dockets